Tomato Soup with White Beans

 - 1 clove garlic, minced

-- In a large saucepan over medium heat, saute the onions in the olive oil for about 7 minutes, or until soft and translucent.
-Add the garlic and herbs and continue to cook for about 2 minutes or until fragrant.
+- In a large saucepan over medium heat, sauté the onions in olive oil for about 5 minutes, or until soft and translucent.
+Add garlic, basil, thyme, paprika, and rosemary; continue to cook for about 1 minute or until fragrant.
+Remove from heat and transfer to blender container.

-- Put back into saucepan and heat for 15-20 minutes over medium low heat or until heated through.
+- Pour blended soup back into the saucepan and heat over medium low heat for 5 to 10 minutes until heated through.
+Try not to boil the soup.

-- This recipe would work fine with cannellini beans, great northern beans, or navy beans, whatever you happen to have in your pantry.
+- This recipe works fine with cannellini beans, great northern beans, or navy beans, whatever you happen to have in your pantry.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.